-- a grid can be used, although it is not uncommon to utilise an air gap technique to achieve similar results
+- a grid can be used, although it is not uncommon to utilize an air gap technique to achieve similar results

-- patients that lack bone density requires compensating filter over the inferior aspect of the femur to allow even distribution of exposure, patients with increased adipose tissue may not need a filter as the adipose tissue does a sufficient amount
+- patients that lack bone density require a compensating filter over the inferior aspect of the femur to allow even distribution of exposure, whilst patients with increased adipose tissue may not need a filter as the adipose tissue does a sufficient amount

 Image technical evaluation

 The radiograph has a uniform exposure throughout, evident by the fine bony detail and no areas of overexposure.
 If the distal femur is overexposed, a filter may be required.